vanGoghhh/tp/docs/UserGuide.md

 ***Image to be added***

 Step 2.
-The CANdidates application will display the message "Opened help window" to indicate that the help window has been opened.
+The *CANdidates* application will display the message "Opened help window" to indicate that the help window has been opened.

 ***Image to be added***

 Step 3.
 The help window will appear as a pop-up and you may click on the "copy URL" button.
-This URL (link) will direct you to CANdidate's user guide, which is this document!
+This URL (link) will direct you to *CANdidates*'s user guide, which is this document!

 <br>
 ### Adding a candidate: `add can`

-If you have a new candidate who approached you and you would like to put him in CANdidates, you can add him into the list using the command below.
+If you have a new candidate who approached you and you would like to put him in *CANdidates*, you can add him into the list using the command below.

 Format: `add can n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS exp/YEARS_OF_EXPERIENCE doa/DATE_OF_APPLICATION [t/JOB_TYPE]…​ [sal/EXPECTED_SALARY] [bl/IS_BLACKLISTED] [link/PROFILE_LINK]`